On bounded ratios of minors of totally positive matrices

 Indeed, $S$ is a union of $N$ systems, where each system defines a leading monomial for a Pl\"ucker coordinate and consists of linear inequalities with integer coefficients.
 Thus, extreme rays of the cone of solutions of $S$ have rational coordinates.
 Since there are finitely many of them, they can be scaled in a way that all of them are with integer coordinates.
-In other words, we consider finite set of parameterizations of type $t^{\lambda_{i}}$ with integer $\lambda_{i}$.
-Thus, evaluated inequalities of type $C(D_{q})$ are inequalities with integer coefficients as well.
-Thus, the finite set of extreme rays of $\mathcal{C}_{n}$ have rational coordinates, and could be scaled such that all of their coordinates are integer. $\diamond$ \end{pf}
+In other words, we consider finite set of parametrizations of type $t^{\gamma_{i}}$ with integer $\gamma_{i}$.
+Thus, evaluated inequalities of type $I(\Vec{\gamma})$ are inequalities with integer coefficients as well.
+Thus, the finite set of extreme rays of $\mathcal{C}_{n}$ have rational coordinates, and could be scaled such that all of their coordinates are integer. \end{proof}